 - Classy typography

-JUJU Joints is a brand-new piece of vape technology, designed for ultimate ease of use, mobility, and discretion.
-Their branding, done by Headquarters, is a textbook example of refined sophistication and by extension – breaking of the aforementioned taboos.
+One of the best cannabis branding examples today is JUJU Joints, a vape technology designed for ease of use, mobility, and discretion.
+The branding, crafted by Headquarters, is a textbook example of refined sophistication.

 “Headquarters created an identity that embodies the market category, yet clearly positions us as a premium brand.
 They pushed the original vision beyond our expectations and into the realm of serious recognition and sales.”